ngafar/llama-scan/README.md

 ## Requirements

 - Python 3.10+
-- Ollama installed and running locally
+- Ollama installed and running locally or running in the OLLAMA_BASE_URL environment variable (OLLAMA_BASE_URL=http://localhost:11434/api)

 ### Installing Ollama and the Default Model